Programme

 In this session, Arun Thiyagarajan, CEO of VitalityHealth, explores the transformation of private medical insurance in response to a rapidly shifting healthcare landscape and the implications for advisers and our industry more broadly.
 With rising consumer expectations, mounting pressures on public health services, and a growing emphasis on prevention and digital care pathways, PMI is no longer just about covering illness—it’s about enabling better health outcomes.

-Evolving customer expectations, a complex housing market, and ongoing geopolitical uncertainty are reshaping the protection and health industry.
+Evolving customer expectations, a complex housing market, and ongoing economic uncertainty are reshaping the protection and health industry.
 Advisers and providers alike face growing pressure to adapt with speed and confidence.
 This session examines whether the industry is truly equipped to keep pace with change.

 Time for lunch - grab a bite to eat in the exhibition hall and grow your network!